erSubhashThapa/100daysofcode/r2-log.md

   I'm not seeing any configuration file or related folder in etc. So maybe I still don't have mysql-server?
 When I run `which mysql-server` it shows nothing.

   ## UI Download
   I tried installing mysql server another way, using the [ui installer](https://dev.mysql.com/downloads/file/?id=486026).
 But when I run `which mysql-server` I'm still getting nothing.
-And I still don't see any mysql folder in the ect directory.
+And I still don't see any configuration file or mysql folder in the ect directory.

   ## Another Download Method
-  Here the author uses homebrew but it's different than what I've already done: https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/
+  Here the author uses homebrew to install mysql-server but it's a different way than what I've already done: https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/

   I tried to follow this tutorial but I ran into this error.